ale-lazic/PsiChiR-my-submissions/README.md

 The goal of the PsiChiR monthly contest is to provide an opportunity for users of all levels to practice and further develop their R skills.

-I will post all of my correct submissions here:

 - September 2020 (Level 4 submission)
 - October 2020 (Level 4 submission)
 - November 2020 (Level 4 submission)